 As a MarLo dancer and alumna, Christina has enjoyed performing various roles including Cinderella and Sugar Plum Fairy (once with the Cavalier Strider Kachelein).
 Since then, she has performed multiple roles from classical ballets such as Sleeping Beauty and Swan Lake.
 She has also performed in original choreography by studio owners and guest choreographers.

 "It has been my pleasure throughout college to teach and perform with MarLo.
 I am excited to perform with them again this December 2016 for The Nutcracker!
 I always enjoy coming back to MarLo, my home studio."

 While at MarLo I had the pleasure to dance for three years before college, having performed in three Nutcrackers (two as the Sugar Plum Cavalier partnering MarLo alumna Christina Crawford) and four Spring Productions.
 After high school I attended Vassar College in Poughkeepsie, NY, partly due to their excellent dance program.
-I am part of the class of 2017 and will be graduating with a bachelor's degree in German Studies with a minor in Anthropology, and a 4.00 GPA.
+I graduated this past May with a Bachelor of Arts in German Studies, a minor in Anthropology, and a 4.00 GPA.
 There I studied ballet under John Meehan, former principle dancer with American Ballet Theater, past artistic director of Hong Kong Ballet, and current judge for the Youth America Grand Prix, and under Miriam Mahdaviani, former dancer and choreographer for New York City Ballet.
 Additionally I took modern under Steven Rooks, former principal with the Martha Graham Dance Company.

-At Vassar, I am a member of the audition-based dance group VRDT (Vassar Repertory Dance Theater), where I have danced parts of Balanchine's Divertimento No. 15 set by the Balanchine Trust under former NYCB principle, Merrill Ashley.
+At Vassar, I was a member of the audition-based dance group VRDT (Vassar Repertory Dance Theater), where I have danced sections of Swan Lake and Balanchine's Divertimento No. 15 set by the Balanchine Trust under former NYCB principle, Merrill Ashley.
 During college, I attended Ballet West's Summer Intensive for 8 weeks in Salt Lake City, UT, and during my third year of college I studied in Berlin, Germany, where I continued to take dance classes.
 I was even able to take a class at the Berlin State Ballet School as well as meet the members of Berlin's premier ballet company.